 For those that travel, this raises some concerns.
 After all, blood clots are much more common when you step on a plane, and you need to approach travel extremely cautiously if you think you might be more at risk from them.

 Well, that’s partly why today’s article has been put together.
 Let’s now take a look at blood clots in more detail and show what you should be looking out for the next time you plan a trip abroad.

 Who is at risk from blood clots?

 As we’ve already said, travel is something that immediately increases your chances of succumbing to a blood clot.
 This is because travel tends to result in you sitting in a small space, for a long period of time.
 As a result, the longer your trip, the more at risk you become.

 As well as the travel-factor, some groups are more at risk from this condition though.
 For example, if you happen to be over 40-years-old, you could be slightly more at risk from blood clots.
 Then, there are those people who have had recent surgery or even pregnant.
-This is one of the reasons it is crucial for you to take out insurance when travelling with medical conditions, as it is one thing to be at risk from blood clots at home, but to be travelling with this risk requires extra precautionary measures.
+This is one of the reasons it is crucial for you to take out insurance when traveling with medical conditions, as it is one thing to be at risk from blood clots at home, but to be traveling with this risk requires extra precautionary measures.

 What are the symptoms?